AcGallo/Florencondia-MEGR-2157-Portfolio/docs/assignments/A04/index.md

 > **Figure #4 — Hand-drawn isometric motor-mount design**
 <img src="../../assets/images/39.png" alt="Hand drawn isometric motor mount design" style="width:100%; height:auto;">

-### Parametric SolidWorks Model
+### Parametric Modeling Techniques

-Global variables and equations were entered into SolidWorks so that the calculated dimensions controlled the model.
+Global variables and equations were entered into SolidWorks so that the calculated dimensions controlled the 3D motor-mount model.
+This allowed changes to the design variables to update the corresponding CAD dimensions parametrically.

 The parametric variables included: